ClickHouse/ClickHouse/docs/en/query_language/alter.md

 MODIFY COLUMN [IF EXISTS] name [type] [default_expr]
 ```

+This query changes the `name` column's type to `type` and/or the default expression to `default_expr`.
 If the `IF EXISTS` clause is specified, the query won't return an error if the column doesn't exist.

-This query changes the `name` column's type to `type` and/or the default expression to `default_expr`.
-When changing the type, values are converted as if the `toType` function were applied to them.
+When changing the type, values are converted as if the [toType](functions/type_conversion_functions.md) functions were applied to them.
 If only the default expression is changed, the query doesn't do anything complex, and is completed almost instantly.

 Example: